 Line/copy editing = plot, pace, characterization, and style suggestions or comments; finding and correcting missing words or punctuation, typos, misspelled words, tense, word usage and repetition, and manuscript consistency for all aforementioned elements.
 This is more about the look, feel, and readability than the overall story, with minor advice on some of the structural elements (without directly tackling the latter).

 Developmental editing = everything in line/copy editing as well as deeper elements, such as characterization inconsistencies, sentence/paragraph/chapter structure, flashback/timeline gaps or holes, theme, or logical plot/pacing/endings.
-This is about the big picture and may involve rearranging, moving, and rewriting.
+This is about the big picture and may involve more intensive rearranging and rewriting.

 The Basic Bitch